foxcpp/sutrc/README.md

 Server provides means to prevent unauthorized access to agents through it.
 Clients are required to "log in" and get session token before doing anything.
 Agents authorize using simplified flow to make implementation simpler.
-They just pass name:secret pair with each request.
+They just pass "secret token" with each request.

-Both clients and agents use the same user:pass pair scheme.
-Agent's "username" is used to refer to it in client interface and everywhere in code, while password (aka agent secret) makes it impossible for intruder to impersonate agent.
-Client credentials are just used to track "who did what" and to prevent random people touching agents.

 #### Communication protocol